slittorin/home-assistant-configuration/README.md

 ## Resource - Lovelace Card Mod

-We want to tweak lovelace with styles.
+We want to tweak lovelace with CSS styles to various elements of the Home Assistant frontend.

 Perform the following: